 Swelling of the different body parts: Returning of blood from your veins gets compromised during pregnancy by the action of different pregnancy hormones.
 This results in the retention of extra fluids in several body parts like the face, ankle, feet, and hands that lead to swelling.
 Soaking your feet and hands in cool water can give you temporary relief.

-So, take good care of you.
-No need to weight more if you are already in your third trimester.
+So, take good care of yourself.
+No need to weigh more if you are already in your third trimester.
 You are going to forget all of your physical discomforts and pains once you see your baby’s smiling face.